wouter-swierstra/fp-dag/index.md

  expressiveness.
 Afterwards, I will discuss some of the open questions around the choice of programming abstractions and how automata might provide a way forward.

+### Johan Hidding - Entangled - Literate Programming Improved<a id="johan-hidding"></a>

+Science is facing a major problem known as the reproducibility crisis.
+One of the supposed causes of this crisis is the lack of proper documentation and communication about the software used in the production of scientific results.
+To improve this situation, we should give researchers better tools to help them communicate software methodology.
+One such avenue of approach is to improve the usability of literate programming methods.
+Programming with Entangled starts by creating Markdown files with embedded code blocks.
+These code blocks are live tangled to compilable source code.
+The source code can then also be edited, and Entangled feeds any changes back to the original content in the Markdown files.
+By taking this approach, Entangled functions independent of programming language or text editor.
+Having a daemon that compiles annotated Markdown to source code, and possibly embeds research results into a science paper raises some interesting issues with the programmability of such a system.
+Entangled embeds a build-system (driven by Shake) and is entirely configurable through Dhall.
+Incidentally, I found that using strongly typed functional languages offer abstractions that are the easiest to embed in a piece of scientific prose, of which I'll show some examples.

 ### Tom Verhoeff - Backtracking without (Explicit) Recursion<a id="tom-verhoeff"></a>